top of page

 Soldiers, or soldados, listed for presidios at San Felipe, Janos and Cerrogordo

-Sample of the padrone or census of the military personnel and their families for the Presidio del Norte (Ojinaga) in 1803
+Below-Sample of the padron or census of the military personnel and their families for the Presidio del Norte (Ojinaga) in 1803

 Padron de las familias de la compania Presidio del Norte 1803